 The HCALCS receives the Command, executes it by removing the Electricity Smart Meter’s Device ID from its Device Log and sends a Response to the DCC.

 The DCC receives the Response and sends a Service Response (SRV 8.8.1) to the Import Supplier.

+This is not applicable for SMETS1 Devices as SMETS1 does not define an HCALCS.

 Unjoin PPMID from Electricity Smart Meter